TOEFL Study Guide

 An Introduction to TOEFL

 The TOEFL (Test of English as a Foreign Language) is your very first stepping stone if you want to enroll for overseas education in an English speaking business school program and get accepted into an MBA degree or even a more traditional campus program.
-This mandatory test evaluates your ability to communicate with others in English as well as comprehend ideas presented to you in this language.
+This mandatory test evaluates your ability to communicate with others in English and comprehend ideas presented to you in this language.
 If you want to opt for higher education in any academic institution where instruction is carried out in English, high TOEFL scores play a key role in ensuring that your application is viewed favorably.

-The TOEFL used to have three formats: Computer Based (CBT), Paper Based (PBT) and Internet Based (iBT).
-At present, however, the CBT is no longer an accepted format and the PBT is available only in some countries.
+The TOEFL used to have three formats: Computer Based (CBT), Paper-Based (PBT), and Internet-Based (iBT).
+At present, however, the CBT is no longer an accepted format, and the PBT is available only in some countries.
 Most centers have switched over to the iBT format.
 The skills tested and the scoring format differs when you compare the iBT and PBT.
-For instance, the iBT tests these four skill areas- Writing, Reading, Listening, and Speaking.
+For instance, the iBT tests these four skill areas- Writing, Reading, Listening and Speaking.
 Your grammar skills are tested through the questions posed in these sections.
 The PBT has a Grammar section instead of the Speaking section.
 The PBT is shorter than the iBT, which has longer reading sections and two essays instead of the one requested on the PBT.